Redbone Coonhound vs Rhodesian Ridgeback: Complete Comparison (2026)

 Health and Lifespan Comparison

 Redbone Coonhound has a typical lifespan of 12-15 years, while Rhodesian Ridgeback lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Redbone Coonhound is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Rhodesian Ridgeback faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Redbone Coonhound is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
+Rhodesian Ridgeback faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health